Azure/azure-sdk/docs/clang/design.md

 The nested enum and union should never have a `tag name` as this is *always* an extension.
 It is a user error to access the union without checking its tag first.

 ## Versioning

+Unlike other languages, client libraries written for the C ecosystem are tied to a single API version within the service.
+Different client library versions may target different service API versions.

+{% include requirement/MUST id="clang-version-library-api" %} include a `SHORTNAME_VERSIONINFO` definition in the main header file that defines the current version of the library.

+{% include requirement/MUST id="clang-version-service-api" %} include a `SHORTNAME_SERVICEVERSION` definition in the main header file that defines the API version of the service that is targetted by the library if the service supports different concurrent versions on the REST API.

+Example:

+{% highlight c %}
+#ifndef azure_devicetwin_h
+#define azure_devicetwin_h

+#define DEVICETWIN_VERSIONINFO "1.0.0"
+#define DEVICETWIN_SERVICEVERSION "2018-11-28"

+#endif /* azure_devicetwin_h */
+{% endhighlight %}